Title: Burning Bridges

 John took a deep breath as he focused on the Vanguard.
 It was a deceptively simple device, tucked away in a room not far from the place where he and Rodney had accidentally ruled over two different civilizations through the use of ancient tech.
 Teal’c and Ronon had gamely followed them across the city, both armed and clearly prepared to do whatever had to be done.

 He focused on Ronon.
 “This device is going to allow me to send my memories back in time.
 You won’t remember this promise—but I will.
-I will work on finding you as soon as I come to Pegasus to get that tracker out of you as soon as possible.
+I will work on finding you as soon as I come to Pegasus so we can get that tracker out of you as soon as possible.
 I don’t know how far we can go back or if we’ll have the resources to come here earlier than we did the first time.”

 “Could you take me with you?”
 Ronon questioned.